 jfm= $\langle name \rangle$ Specify the name of JFM.
 A file named jfm- $\langle name \rangle$.lua will be searched and/or loaded.
-The followings are JFMs shipped with LuaTEX-ja:
+The followings are JFMs shipped with LuaT_FX-ja:

-- jfm-ujis.lua A standard JFM in LuaT_EX-ja.
-This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in pT_EX.
-When you use luatexja-otf.sty, please use this JFM. - jfm-jis.lua A counterpart for jis.tfm, 'JIS font metric' which is widely used in pTEX.
-A major difference of jfm-ujis.lua and this jfm-jis.lua is that most haracters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTEX.
-There are notable difference between this JFM and other 2 JFMs, as showed below: 何かいい例.単純に「min10にはバグあり」ではなく、プロポーショナルな側面も見せたいよね(乙部
+- jfm-ujis.lua A standard JFM in LuaTEX-ja.
+This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in pTEX.
+When you use the luatexja-otf package, please use this JFM. - jfm-jis.lua A counterpart for jis.tfm, 'JIS font metric' which is widely used in pTEX.
+A major difference of jfm-ujis.lua and this jfm-jis.lua is that most haracters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTeX.
+There are notable difference between this JFM and other 2 JFMs, as shown in Table 4.